hoangsonww/Spot-the-Scam-AI-Job-Fraud/INSTRUCTIONS.md

 > [!NOTE]
 > If you have limited resources on your machine, consider using the classical-only training mode below for faster iterations.
 The Transformer training can be time and memory intensive.

+> [!CAUTION]
+> After the XGBoost update, the pipeline is now considerably longer to run (up to 3-4 hrs depending on hardware), even without Transformer training.
+Please be patient as the system has to explore multiple hyperparameter combinations.

 ### 5.2 Classical-Only Training (faster)

 This mode skips transformer training for quicker iterations: